makeyourownmaker/mementomori/README.md

 mementomori is a python script for reflecting on how many days, weeks, months and years you've been alive and *approximately* how many more you will live.

+If you like mementomori, give it a star, or fork it and contribute!

 ## Example Output